Fun on your doorstep

 It’s beautiful to see these creatures slapping their tails and playing in the waters off Port Elliot, Middleton and Victor Harbor.
 They travel through on their way back to Antarctica in late winter and early spring.

 The South Australian Whale Centre at Victor Harbor has a sightings information line and a wealth of information about whales and whale watching.

 If you're whale watching and want to take a great photot - here's a tip.
 Count how many blows the whale takes before it dives away as they repeat the same number every time.
 The last blow in the sequence is often the best to photograph, as they lift themselves higher out of the water.

 The Fleurieu Peninsula is featured in several self-drive itineraries, and given it's close proximity to Adelaide, it's a breeze to explore.

 If you're short on time, the Best of Adelaide and surrounds itinerary highlights must-see attractions in the city and Fleurieu Peninsula in just three days.

-You could also try the Nature, Sea and Vines Trail across four days or the Great South Australian Wine and Food drive, which features McLaren Vale as well as the Barossa and Clare Valley.
+You could also try the Nature, Sea and Vines Trail across four days or the Epicurean Way roadtrip, which features McLaren Vale, the Adelaide Hills, Barossa and Clare Valley.

 Eat Local SA